 Ross Siemens is the first person to enter the mayoral race in the 2022 City of Abbotsford municipal election.

-The current councillor made the announcement of his intention to run on Monday (June 27).
+The current councillor made the announcement on Monday (June 27) of his intention to run.

 Siemens has served as a councillor since 2014 and had two additional terms in the role when he was younger.
 He was the youngest councillor to be elected in Abbotsford’s history.